PECDigitalSolutions/PECDigitalSolutions.github.io/README.md

 ## About

-This project is focused on providing digital solutions, including WordPress development, app creation, and more.
+This project is focused on providing digital solutions, including webb development, app creation, and more.

 ## Features